+Existing law, until January 1, 2017, requires that when a statute imposes 3 possible terms of imprisonment, the choice of the appropriate term to impose is within the court's discretion.
 Existing law authorizes a court, when sentencing a person to county jail for a felony, to commit the person to county jail for either the full term in custody, as specified, or to suspend the execution of a concluding portion of the term selected at the court's discretion.
 Under existing law, this period of suspended execution is supervised by the county probation officer and is known as mandatory supervision.
+Existing law prohibits any time period which is suspended because a person has absconded from being credited toward the period of supervision.